apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/insert.md

 - directory_path

   The path for the directory to be inserted can be a full URI.
-If scheme or authority are not specified, it'll use the scheme and authority from the hadoop configuration variable `fs.default.name` that specifies the Namenode URI.
+If scheme or authority are not specified, it'll use the scheme and authority from the Flink configuration variable `fs.default-scheme` that specifies the filesystem scheme.

 - `LOCAL`